 Investing in our securities involves a high degree of risk.
-Before deciding whether to invest in our securities, you should consider carefully the risks and uncertainties described below, under the heading "Risk Factors" contained in the applicable prospectus supplement and any related free writing prospectuses we have authorized for use in connection with a specific offering, and discussed under the section entitled "Risk Factors" contained in our most recent Annual Report on Form 10-K and in our most recent Quarterly Report on Form 10-Q, as well as any amendments thereto reflected in subsequent filings with the SEC, which are incorporated by reference into this prospectus in their entirety, together with other information in this prospectus, the documents incorporated by reference and any free writing prospectus that we may authorize for use in connection with this offering.
+Before deciding whether to invest in our securities, you should consider carefully the risks and uncertainties described below, under the heading "Risk Factors" contained in the applicable prospectus supplement and any related free writing prospectuses we have authorized for use in connection with a specific offering, and discussed under the section entitled "Risk Factors" contained in our most recent Annual Report on Form 10-K and in our most recent Quarterly Report on Form 10-Q, as well as any amendments thereto reflected in subsequent filings with the SEC, which are incorporated by reference into this prospectus, the documents incorporated by reference and any free writing prospectus that we may authorize for use in connection with this offering.